 It’s rare to describe anything procurement does – or uses in its daily activities – as a thing of beauty.
 Procurement is functional, pragmatic, and purpose-driven – as are the tools of the trade.
-Yet as our Spend Matters 50/50 coverage continues (see Providers to Know and Providers to Watch), we turn our attention to a provider, Sourcemap, with an aesthetic more at home in the R&D studio of an Apple or automotive manufacturer than a software provider in this market.
+We turn our attention to a provider, Sourcemap, with an aesthetic more at home in the R&D studio of an Apple or automotive manufacturer than a software provider in this market.

 The Sourcemap business arose from an initial innovative and valuable idea – enabling an open, public crowdsourcing approach to understanding supply chains, with contributors feeding in their knowledge of supply chains for the main consumer products.
 While some of these elements remain, the firm developed more corporate tools, helping organizations understand and “map” their own supply chains and collaborate better with suppliers.